asadomsk/KV62TelegramBot/README.md

 <img src = "Images/ala.jpeg" width =300>

-For train timetables from https://www.rail.co.il/ do next:
+For the train timetables from https://www.rail.co.il/ do next:
 **trains@KV62Bot**
 The Bot will ask the user the next interactive questions and will proceed his answers:
 1.Choose Language For Search: eng/heb/rus
 An answer can be: eng@KV62
 2. Enter beginning of Station Depart: Jer/Hai/Naz
 An answer can be: Jer@KV62
-3. Choose station number: (all the matches of user's request) 1 - Jerusalem-Biblical Zoo
+3. Choose station number: (all the matches of user's request)
+1 - Jerusalem-Biblical Zoo
 2 - Jerusalem-Malha
 3 - Jerusalem - Yitzhak Navon
 An answer can be 2@KV62
 4. Choose date depart
 After this question the Bot will display interactive keyboard to choose the actial date for search..(InlineKeyboardButton class)
 ...
 After collecting all the parameters for the final request, the Bot will show the closest times of the relevant trains

 <img src = "Images/tr1.jpeg" width =300>